Tommy-Amen/Blog-Post/README.md

 ## About The Project

-This repository contains the code for a Multi-Pageg blog.
+This repository contains the code for a Multi-Paged blog.
 It features a modern and minimalistic web design focusing on visual appeal and user experience.

 ## Features